pw-z/pw-z.github.io/blog/2021/07/2021071901-an-api-autotest-tool-part1-basic-functions-implementation.md

 ### 2.8 *Generate Test Report

 Generate test report from scratch is not that easy, took almost half of my time on this project.
-See here --> [][]
+See this post for more info --> [An API Autotest Tool Part2: Generate Test Report from Scratch][part2]

 ## 3 Todo List